 4.5.2 User Experience Evaluation

 A user experience evaluation was conducted to assess the sorting of reviews based on their helpfulness, with the goal of measuring user experiences and satisfaction.
-The evaluation method involved comparing two versions of review sorting: the baseline from Shopee and the implemented model for predicting helpfulness.
+The evaluation method included a comparison between the original review sorting method from the e-commerce platform and the implemented model for predicting helpfulness.
 Three criteria were included as user evaluation measures (Hu, R., & Pu, P., 2009): perceived accuracy, user effort, and user loyalty.
 Participants were asked to respond to three key questions:

-scale of 1 to 5 (1 = Not confident at all, 5 = Very confident), how confident are you in the accuracy of the product review sorting order in presenting the most valuable reviews?
+On a scale of 1 to 5 (1 = Not confident at all, 5 = Very confident), how confident are you in the accuracy of the product review sorting order in presenting the most valuable reviews?

-scale of 1 to 5 (1 = Made it much harder, 5 = Made it much easier), did the product review sorting order make it easier for you to locate the most relevant and informative reviews without much effort?
+On a scale of 1 to 5 (1 = Made it much harder, 5 = Made it much easier), did the product review sorting order make it easier for you to locate the most relevant and informative reviews without much effort?

-scale of 1 to 5 (1 = Very dissatisfied, 5 = Very satisfied), how satisfied are you with the product review sorting order in helping you make informed decisions?
+On a scale of 1 to 5 (1 = Very dissatisfied, 5 = Very satisfied), how satisfied are you with the product review sorting order in helping you make informed decisions?

 The intent behind the first question is to evaluate the perceived accuracy and assess how users perceive the reviews as tailored to their informative content, making it easier for them to identify helpful reviews.
 The second question aims to measure the subjective effort or time spent by users in completing the review sorting and decision-making process, and the final question measures user loyalty, indicating overall user satisfaction.